SeriousBuggie/CoopTranslocator/Readme.txt

 8. Set rotation to target.
 9. Place to tele is up and little back target.
 10. Press Fire + Alt fire for return back to previous weapon.
-11. The player can temporarily disable teleportation to himself via the "mutate cooptrans disable" command.
-The administrator can disable this behavior in UnrealTournament.ini.
+11. The player can disable teleportation to himself via the "mutate cooptrans disable" command.
+The administrator can disable this behavior in server UnrealTournament.ini.
 If a player has disabled teleportation to himself, then he himself cannot teleport to other players.
-The disable time is set separately.
-If you specify zero time, the function will be disabled.
+To enable, use the command "mutate cooptrans enable".
+After the delay, the translocator will be turned on, and you will receive a corresponding message.
 12. And a lot other small improvements.

 -=[ Mutator ]=-